TheEightBot/enterprise-application-patterns-using-maui/authentication_and_authorization.md

     \...\
 }

-This method parses the authentication response that\'s contained in the return URI, and provided that a valid authorization code is present, it makes a request to IdentityServer\'s [token endpoint](https://identityserver4.readthedocs.io/en/release/endpoints/token.html), passing the authorization code, the PKCE secret verifier, and other required parameters.
+This method parses the authentication response that's contained in the return URI, and provided that a valid authorization code is present, it makes a request to IdentityServer's [token endpoint](https://identityserver4.readthedocs.io/en/release/endpoints/token.html), passing the authorization code, the PKCE secret verifier, and other required parameters.
 The token endpoint is at /connect/token on port